DUNE/computing-training-basics-short/_episodes/07-grid-job-submission.md

 where NNNNN will be your UID.
 As you see, the utility will automatically upload a proxy and give it the proper name for you.

-Finally, here is an example of a campaign that does the same thing as the previous one, using some MC reco file from ProtoDUNE SP Prod4a, but does it via making a SAM dataset using that as the input: [POMS campaign stage information](https://pomsgpvm01.fnal.gov/poms/campaign_stage_info/dune/analysis?campaign_stage_id=14101).
+Here is an example of a campaign that does the same thing as the previous one, using some MC reco files from ProtoDUNE SP Prod4a, but does it via making a SAM dataset using that as the input: [POMS campaign stage information](https://pomsgpvm01.fnal.gov/poms/campaign_stage_info/dune/analysis?campaign_stage_id=14101).
 Of course, before running **any** SAM project, we should prestage our input definition(s).
 The way most people do that is to do

 ```bash